ZenMagick/ZenMagick/plugins/unitTests/Readme.txt

 Plugins are expected to have their test cases in a subfolder named 'tests'.
 Following that convention and the prefix 'Test' for actual test classes is all that plugins need to do to register their custom tests.

-Other:
-Custom test cases can be registered in two ways.
-For both, the test case class needs to be in the class path:

-1. Using the addTest method on the plugin:

-  if (null != ($unitTests = ZMPlugins::instance()->getPluginForId('unitTests'))) {
-      $unitTests->addTest('TestZMVBulletin');
-  }

-2. Adding the test case class name to the setting: 'plugins.unitTests.tests.custom':

-  ZMSettings::append('plugins.unitTests.tests.custom', 'TestZMCronParser');

 Disclaimer
 ==========